-As a multiplier, incorporating bibliodiversity and multilingualism into ISE, means to promote a better understanding and appreciation of the world around us and leads to a more inclusive and equitable society, where everyone is valued and respected for who they are.
+As a multiplier, incorporating bibliodiversity and multilingualism into ISE means to promote a better understanding and appreciation of the world around us and leads to a more inclusive and equitable society in which everyone is valued and respected for who they are.
 Making science books accessible for children and families provides a variety of voices and characters, as well as representing different cultures and languages.
-By doing so, you help creating a diverse and inclusive learning environment where everyone can see themselves and their experiences reflected in the books they read.
-To work with role models from different backgrounds, including those with an intersectional gender perspective is another way to Diversity.
-Seek out individuals who can serve as positive examples for children and families, that break down stereotypes and promote diversity and inclusion.
+Doing so helps create a diverse and inclusive learning environment in which everyone can see themselves and their experiences reflected in the books they read.
+Working with role models from different backgrounds, including those with an intersectional gender perspective, is another route to diversity.
+Achieving it requires seeking out individuals who can serve as positive examples for children and families, thus breaking down stereotypes and promoting diversity and inclusion.

-Try to promote bibliodiversity, multilingualism and universal design materials Use science books accaseble for children and families with a variety of divers charcters

-Work with experts and role models from steam fields that represent different communities
+Try to promote bibliodiversity, multilingualism, and universal design materials Use science books accessible for children and families with a variety of diverse characters Work with experts and role models from STEAM fields that represent different communities

-In the Bambini Bicocca Pilot of the HUB Milano, the teacher set up the atelier every day with various books, trying to come up with varied bibliographic material, in which subjects from different communities were represented.
+In the Bambini Bicocca Pilot of the HUB Milano, the teacher set up the atelier every day with various books, trying to come up with varied bibliographic material that presented subjects from different communities.

-The development of adequate learning and teaching materials requires time, competent personnel and, above all, financial resources.
-It is often the case that many ambitious projects or project-based teaching fails because of money.
-It is not uncommon for motivated teachers to put together teaching materials in their free time, or sometimes even pay for them themselves.
-These are situations where a change in funding and providing resources from policy makers would be nessecary and helpful.
+The development of adequate learning and teaching materials requires time, competent personnel, and, above all, financial resources.
+It is often the case that many ambitious projects or project-based teaching fails because of a lack of money.
+It is not uncommon for motivated teachers to put together teaching materials in their free time or sometimes even pay for them themselves.
+These are situations that could be alleviated by a change in funding and provision of resources by policymakers.